 Hunting cabin bedrooms are the perfect place for bunk beds made of logs or a queen bed with a leather headboard.
 Keep the accent furniture minimal and the room clutter-free.
 Focus on comfort and ambiance, with warm lighting or candles (we recommend flameless!) and personal touches like framed photos of family activities at camp.

-Accessories are the finishing touch, so have some fun with it!
+Accessories are the finishing touch, so have some fun with them!
 Antique accents are always a classic.
-Hunt for old snow skis or snowshoes, a vintage record player, antique fishing rods.
+Hunt for old snow skis, snowshoes, a vintage record player, or antique fishing rods.
 Incorporate wildlife tapestry pillows, cozy blanket throws, and a stack of classic board games.

 A Note for Dedicated Hunters

 Not all hunting cabins are created equal.
 Some are purely used for hunters only, while others welcome families in search of media-free time together.
 For the serious hunter, while the decor is nice, basics are key.
 Getting out the door before daybreak is a rule of thumb, so a cabin set up for convenience and intuitive flow is best.

 Dedicate one room as the gear room.
 If the cabin is already structured with a mudroom and closet, or if you need to carve out space in the garage or entryway, dedicate a closet or wall racks and hooks for the camo and Ghillie Suits.

 Set up shoe racks with boot warmers, and shelves for all the hunting essentials.
 Keeping the gear in one place makes it easier to get out the door in the morning, and makes it easier to clean the interior of your beautifully decorated hunting cabin when the trip is done.